Skip to content

 Local Installation

-Recommended method using claude migrate-installer.
+Recommended method using claude install.
 Avoids permission issues with updates.

 Stay informed about what’s new in each version: